hem-ldhakad/Spotify-Clone/README.md

 # Spotify Clone
 A full-stack Spotify Clone built with **React, Vite, Node.js, Express, and MongoDB**.
-The application provides a modern music streaming interface with user authentication, album and music management, playlists, and a responsive user experience.
+The application provides a modern music streaming interface with user authentication, album and music management, playlists, and a responsive user experience..

 ---